 Section 1.
 The elected Executive officers of the Local Union shall constitute the Local Union’s Executive Board and consist of the following: President, two (2) Vice Presidents, Recording Secretary, Financial Secretary, Sergeant at Arms, Guide, and three (3) Trustees.
-The Executive officers shall be elected at large statewide, by simple majority of votes cast, for two (2) year terms.
+The Executive officers shall be elected at large statewide, by a simple majority of votes cast, for two (2) year terms.

 - One member in good standing from a northern campus unit (Berkeley, Davis, Merced or Santa Cruz) shall be elected to the office of Vice President servicing the northern campuses and one member in good standing from a southern campus unit (Irvine, Los Angeles, Riverside, San Diego, or Santa Barbara) shall be elected to the office of Vice President servicing the southern campuses.
 This Bylaws change shall take effect at the next election.

 Section 2.
-It shall be the duty of each elected Local Union official to fulfill her/his various duties faithfully as provided in the Constitution of the International Union, UAW and Local Union Bylaws, and in implementation of Campus Unit and Local Union plans.
+It shall be the duty of each elected Local Union official to fulfill her/his various duties faithfully as provided in the Constitution of the International Union, UAW, and Local Union Bylaws, and in implementation of Campus Unit and Local Union plans.

 Section 3.
-The President is responsible for the supervision of all staff, and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union.
+The President is responsible for the supervision of all staff and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union.

 Section 4.
 In case of removal or resignation of the President, the Vice President who received the most votes will succeed to the Presidency.
-If the two Vice President positions are filled in a non-contested election or if the two Vice President positions are not filled during the same election cycle, the decision of which Vice President shall succeed to the Presidency, shall be determined by highest dues paying member percentage on her/his northern/southern campuses for the preceding month.
-If the Presidency becomes vacant during any month in which any campus is in summer break, then the Vice President with the highest dues paying member percentage in the preceding April shall succeed to the Presidency.
+If the two Vice President positions are filled in a non-contested election or if the two Vice President positions are not filled during the same election cycle, the decision of which Vice President shall succeed to the Presidency, shall be determined by highest dues-paying member percentage on her/his northern/southern campuses for the preceding month.
+If the Presidency becomes vacant during any month in which any campus is in summer break, then the Vice President with the highest dues-paying member percentage in the preceding April shall succeed to the Presidency.

 Section 5.
-Officers with financial duties who work year-round, shall be required to take two weeks paid vacation (paid at their typical weekly FTE).
+Officers with financial duties who work year-round shall be required to take two weeks paid vacation (paid at their typical weekly FTE).
 These vacations must be staggered to allow for financial operations to continue and to allow for financial oversight.

 ^ Back to the Top ^